Suicide among males - An XY collection

 King, Expressions of masculinity and associations with suicidal ideation 2020 - Abstract

 Males in high-income countries have rates of completed suicide several times those of females.
-Male suicide is shaped in part by constructions of masculinity, as a range of studies have documented.
+Male suicide is shaped in part by constructions of masculinity – by men’s conformity to or agreement with specific stereotypically masculine norms – as a range of studies have documented.
 Here, we have collected key studies and reports on male suicide, in full text (PDF) below.
-To highlight some of these studies;

 • Traditional masculinity is an important predictor of suicidal thoughts in males.
 In a US cross-sectional study of 2,431 young adults, “Traditional masculinity was associated with suicidal ideation, second only in strength to depression, including when controlling for other risk factors” (Coleman, 2015).